praeclarum/praeclarum.github.io/_posts/2023/2023-05-19-webgpu-torch.md

 This is perfect for the web since JavaScript is single threaded and not optimized for doing heavy computation.
 The GPU is a perfect fit for this since it's designed to do heavy computation in parallel.

-## How to Re-implement PyTorch using TypeScript
+## Writing Optimized WebGPU Kernels

 PyTorch is very mature now and supports a huge variety of operations.
-It's also very well optimized for CUDA.
-So how do you go about re-implementing it for WebGPU?
+It's also very well optimized for CUDA and CUDNN (NVIDIA's compute libraries).
+So how do you go about re-implementing all of those for WebGPU?

 Well, you start with the basics.
 You implement the basic operations like element-wise operations, matrix multiplication, convolutions, reductions, etc. But there is a tremendous amount of similarity between these operations.